softbennet/softbennet/README.md

 <h1 align="center">Hi 👋, I'm Soft Bennet</h1>
 <h3 align="center">A potentail full stack developer from USA</h3>

 🧱 I. The Builder (Full-Stack Dev)                🧠 II.
-The Thinker (AI Whisperer)                📈 III.
-The Trader (Market Poet)
+The Thinker (AI Whisperer)

-  I craft the web with lines of code,             I feed the bot with zeros, ones,                 The chart is life, the trade’s a test, From APIs to front-end load.
+  I craft the web with lines of code,                 I feed the bot with zeros, ones,
+  From APIs to front-end load.
 It learns, it stares — no jokes or puns.
-I chase the green, I hedge the rest.
-  With React eyes and Python hands,               A neural net with hidden pride,                  Support, resistance — lovers' dance, I birth wild dreams from vague demands.
+  With React eyes and Python hands,                   A neural net with hidden pride,
+  I birth wild dreams from vague demands.
 Predicts the trends I try to hide.
-A breakout whispers, "Take the chance."

-  I merge, I branch, I test, I ship,              I ask it questions, it replies,                  My stop-loss waits like heartbreak's end, And whisper softly, "Please don't rip."
+  I merge, I branch, I test, I ship,                  I ask it questions, it replies,
+  And whisper softly, "Please don't rip."
 With graphs and guesses, not with lies.
-While gains and losses twist and bend.
-  The bugs may bite, the users moan —             A thousand epochs, loss goes low —               And still I trade, with hope and flair —
+  The bugs may bite, the users moan —                 A thousand epochs, loss goes low —
   Still, every page feels like my own.
 I cheer aloud, alone.
 I know.
-Because the market knows I care.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=softbennet&label=Profile%20views&color=0e75b6&style=flat" alt="softbennet" /> </p>
 - 🔭 I'm a Senior Full Stack Developer, AI Expert and Trader.